 - Chemicals, like some that are used for cleaning

-- Drugs, like chemotherapy to treat cancer
+- Medicines, like chemotherapy to treat cancer

 - Radioactive material that is used for x-rays or radiation treatments